 When it comes to the GMC Terrain the newer the car gets the more reliable it becomes.
 GMC did a good job correcting the issues they found from previous versions when they released an updated SUV every year.

 The first generation is known to have some major issues including but not limited to the transmission and engine.
-Excessive oil consumption is also a problem that a lot of first-gen Terrains faced.
+Excessive oil consumption is also a problem that a lot of first-gen Terrains face.
 The 2nd generation seems to have solved most of these issues.

 But you do not need to spend a huge sum to buy a new 2nd generation GMC.
 If you can see evidence of these issues being rectified and there’s no sign of them, you can commit to a first-gen Terrain.
 Even a 2012 GMC Terrain should be fine.
 Just make sure to have a test drive first.